 |The Studio @ Hancock Shaker Village (799.36 kb)

-New for 2010, The Studio at Hancock Shaker Village will house artist-in-residence Steve Grasselli, hand-crafter of fine Shaker reproduction furniture.
+The Studio at Hancock Shaker Village features artist-in-residence Steve Grasselli, a hand-crafter of fine Shaker reproduction furniture.
 Visitors can take a class with Grasselli, or purchase his work in the Village Store.